aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Overall.md

 management](/Pages/Documents/Zero/Language-Management), [audit
 logging](/Pages/Documents/Audit-Logging) and more.

-Module-Zero defines entities and implements the **domain logic** (domain layer).
+Module Zero defines entities and implements the **domain logic** (domain layer).
 It leaves the application and presentation layers to the application.
-You can use the [startup template](/Pages/Documents/Zero/Startup-Template) to create your own application based on module zero.
+You can use the [startup template](/Pages/Documents/Zero/Startup-Template) to create your own application based on Module Zero.

 ### Microsoft ASP.NET Identity